1.Expect extremes. 2.Get ready. 3.Protect health.

 - Ongoing Health Crises

 No one can stop hurricanes or droughts or earthquakes, but we know from decades of responding to disasters that we can identify historical vulnerabilities of certain areas like Tornadoes in the Midwest, Typhoons in the Philippines, Floods in Louisiana, Hurricanes in the Caribbean, and Earthquakes in Nepal.

 In the case of disease, we anticipate the conditions that contribute to such outbreaks and work to limit their impact.
-Then we can mitigate the potential threat to health care services and save more lives by raising the level of local preparedness, making the health system more resilient and capable of caring for survivors during an emergency.
+Then we can mitigate the potential threat to health care services and save more lives by raising the level of local preparedness, making the health system more resilient and capable of caring for survivors during and after an emergency.
 We pay particular attention to protecting health care workers, the frontline of response to any disaster.

 Even in civil conflicts and other manmade disasters, we can strengthen supply chain capabilities globally and locally and expand partnerships with other disaster and health organizations to be better prepared to meet health needs should a crisis arise.

 Planning for a disaster requires dynamic, direct action at the local level - a continuous process that takes place before, during and after a disaster.
 And a good plan needs reliable resources.

 Americares Emergency Response Partners (AERP): These committed corporate partners help provide the reliable funding base necessary for Americares to respond swiftly and effectively to disaster events around the globe – the ones you see in the news and the ones you don’t.
 Their commitment combined with the generosity of our individual donors means that our local partners, experienced staff and ER roster have the resources needed to save lives and restore health.

 In the Community